 nnpz is also the best method for recovering the SFMS, as shown in Fig. 8.
-In the T.lab Deep - Wide case, all the methods 995 get close to the true values, with nnpz being the closest.
-In fact, even in the worst case where Wide features and labels are employed in training, nnpz results are better than the ones obtained with the other methods, with a close to correct recovery of the 1000 slope and fraction of passive galaxies, despite a higher scatter ($\sigma = 0.42$ instead of $\sigma = 0.30$) and a very small parallel displacement of the relation due to an overall overestimation of the SFRs.
+In the T.lab Deep - Wide case, all the methods get close to the true values, with nnpz being the closest.
+In fact, even in the worst case where Wide features and labels are employed in training, nnpz results are better than the ones obtained with the other methods, with a close to correct recovery of the slope and fraction of passive galaxies, despite a higher scatter ( $\sigma = 0.42$ instead of $\sigma = 0.30$ ) and a very small parallel displacement of the relation due to an overall overestimation of the SFRs.

 The whole EDF will not be finalized until the end of the mission.
-The EWS results will be largely inferred from the auxiliary 1005 fields.
+The EWS results will be largely inferred from the auxiliary fields.
 These results show that this will not significantly affect the EWS scientific outcomes, as the performance of the auxiliary fields at 16 or 25 ROS is only slightly (a few percentage points) worse than the ones with the full EDF photometry available.

-We find photo-z metrics slightly outside the mission require- 1010 ments ($\sigma_z < 0.05$, $f{out} < 10\%$) As reported in Sec 3.6, the metrics reported here are the ones measured on point predictions, while the requirements in Euclid Collaboration: Desprez et al. (2020) depend on the PDZ.
-Moreover, the calibration fields used here have recovered labels from applying Phosphoros to the 9 1015 bands described in Sec.
+We find photo-z metrics slightly outside the mission requirements ( $\sigma_z < 0.05$ , $f{out} < 10\%$ ) As reported in Sec 3.6, the metrics reported here are the ones measured on point predictions, while the requirements in Euclid Collaboration: Desprez et al. (2020) depend on the PDZ.
+Moreover, the calibration fields used here have recovered labels from applying Phosphoros to the 9 bands described in Sec.
 2, while the real calibration fields will benefit from more multiwavelength observations.
-The net effect will be more reliable labels for training and, thus, improved metrics.
-While our findings lie just outside the mission requirements for photo-z, we can likely assume that real ones will meet them.
-1020
+The net effect will be more reliable labels for training and, thus, improved met-